-- Prince George's County is home to a highly productive workforce that sets itself apart from other areas across the region, but the workforce is very diverse. - Prince George's County has residents and areas with extremely high wages along with residents and areas with low wages who are in living in poverty.
-Poverty levels within the county are similar to those nationwide (11.5% in Prince George's County compared to 11.6% nationwide).
+- Prince George's County is home to a highly productive workforce that sets itself apart from other areas across the region, but the workforce is very diverse. - Prince George's County has residents and areas with extremely high wages along with residents and areas with low wages who are in living in poverty, but overall the County has lower than average poverty rates.